ashdtu/quick-recipe/README.md

 ### Acknowledgement
 This codebase has been initialised from the [repo](https://github.com/frankxu2004/cooking-procedural-extraction) for the paper "A Benchmark for Structured Procedural Knowledge Extraction from Cooking Videos".

+We have also adapted this [repo](https://github.com/dwayne99/Image_Captioning) for our Attention-LSTM Visual and Multimodal model, and this [repo](https://github.com/senadkurtisi/pytorch-image-captioning) for our Multihead Transformer model.

 Project Organization
 ------------